How to leverage data and unlock meaningful insight

 Working with a platform that does not unify data input means that you have no choice but to send personnel to investigate every single alarm.
 At best, this can be incredibly expensive.
 At worst, the frustration of many false alarms can cause security personnel to turn sensors off or ignore alarms when they come in.

 If, however, you are working with a unified platform like Genetec Security Center that combines access control with video surveillance, motion detection, and ALPR and includes a CDM, the system synthesizes the data to a decision point and determines whether to issue a request for security personnel.
-When the system detects a forced door that was preceded by an unauthorized vehicle in the lot and can confirm the activity with live video, Security Center automatically correlates data and qualifies the incident as dispatchable.
+When the system detects a forced door that was preceded by an unauthorized vehicle in the lot and can confirm the activity with live video, Mission Control automatically correlates data and qualifies the incident as dispatchable.
 This optimizes your use of resources because, instead of operators spending their time interpreting incoming data and making decisions about possible incidents, your system does it for you.
 This frees operators to focus their attention on other tasks.

 Mission Control correlates data from Security Center and other sensors, processing that data through pre-defined business logic, to provide actionable information.
 When your physical security system supports decision making, it allows personnel to focus on safety rather than extrapolative understanding.
 In other words, it helps keep your personnel from wasting cycles on things that can be done by your system.